paramsingh/paramsingh.github.io/diary.md

 permalink: /diary/
 ---

-*This page is for larger posts / updates / reviews I write about my life*
+*This page is for larger posts / updates / reviews I write about my life.
+It isn't ideal but for now it is what it is*

 ------------------